UniMath/agda-unimath/src/group-theory/units-quasigroups.lagda.md

 There are notions of {{#concept "left units" Agda=has-left-unit-Quasigroup}} and
 {{#concept "right units" Agda=has-right-unit-Quasigroup}} for [quasigroups](quasigroups.quasigroups.md).
-It turns out that the spaces of left and right units in a quasigroup `Q` are propositions, and even better, if `Q` has both a left and right unit, then they coincide.
+It turns out that, when `Q` has both a left and right unit, they coincide, and therefore having a unit is a proposition.

 ## Definitions